mnp/dispwatch/README.md

 ## Usage ##

 Require or use-package this.
 Make a hook function which takes one argument, a new display string like "1024x768".
-Add your hook to `dispwatch-display-change-hooks'.
+Add your hook to `dispwatch-display-change-hooks`.
 You will get called when that changes, eg by removing or adding a monitor.
-Then call `dispwatch-enable' to get started and `dispwatch-disable' to stop.
+Then call `dispwatch-enable` to get started and `dispwatch-disable` to stop.

 ## Example ##